andycranston/rpn/README.md

 / for division
 ```

-Remember to type the operands first and the operand second.
+Remember to type the operands first and the operator second.
 That is what Reverse
 Polish Notation is all about.

 More info on Reverse Polish notation here: